 Romanesque Art and Architecture

 There were important historical factors that signified the Romanesque period too, for example, Monasticism.
 This became a widespread religious endeavor across Europe, and monasteries became centers where people could stay during pilgrimages.
 Additionally, these were sites that housed religious relics.
+The religious nature of Byzantium art is clear, through their common use of alpha, omega, crucifixion, virgin Mary, light of the world, and halo iconography, just to name a few.
+These have been documented extensively by 19th-century art historians.

 Below, we discuss various Romanesque art characteristics as well as some of the prominent artworks like paintings, ornaments, and tapestries from the main regional styles throughout Europe.